maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 It is then easy to obtain the Euler angles $$\theta_x, \theta_y,
 \theta_z$$.
 It is remarkable that the above method obtains the 2 intermediate quaternions using purely geometric operations.
 In particular, no trigonometric functions were used.
+A similar procedure can also be used to find Euler angles along arbitrary (orthogonal) rotation axis.

 # References